What are the Unique key and Primary keys in SQL?

 What is Unique key?

-Unique key will make sure only unique values are allowed on the column in which it is defined.
+The unique key will make sure only unique values are allowed on the column in which it is defined.

 Similarities: Primary key vs Unique key